 Radical Candor – How to get what you want by saying what you mean.
 (Kim Scott) I absolutely LOVED this book, if you’re to read only one book on such topic, please pick this one!

 No rules rules – Netflix and the culture of reinvention.
-(Reed Hastings, Erin Meyer) I gives interesting ideas but is less relevant to non-managers, you should read it only if you’re curious about the Netflix culture and/or innovative company management.
+(Reed Hastings, Erin Meyer) It gives interesting ideas but is less relevant to non-managers, you should read it only if you’re curious about the Netflix culture and/or innovative company management.

 If you have some books to recommend, please leave a comment!